iamkrupa/build-with-docker/README.md

-# issues I faced during this
+# issues I faced during multiple code changes and building Images

 - when I update my webpage and rebuild image, the new changes were not reflected in the new image as the docker caches layers.
 - To ensure that your Docker image is always built with the latest version of your webpage files, you can use a strategy that forces Docker to invalidate the cache for those specific files.